orangejuice/blog/data/activity/movie-俗女养成记-2019/record.en.md

 ---
-title: Ordinary Girls
-slug: ordinary-girls
+title: The Making of a Lady
 category: movie
 status: todo
 rating: 0